ADavies2/Auto-Relax-DFTB-Tutorial/README.md

 - {COF}.vol
 - OUTPUT.zeo

-This script can be executed by running the following command: <code>auto-relax.sh relax.in</code>.
+This script can be executed by running the following command: <code>auto-relax.sh relax.in {BASH-JOBNAME}</code>.

 *PLEASE* use a submit script to submit this job to your queue manager. *DO NOT RUN IT IN COMMAND LINE VIA A LOG IN NODE.* [An example submit script](https://github.com/ADavies2/Auto-DFTB-Relax/tree/main/submit_auto-relax) has been provided for your guidance.